 Artefact is a cafe and art-space in Stirchley which attracts a lot of artists and curious people.
 As a regular there I felt there was a need for an event where those people could share what they’re up to with each other.
 Something formal, but not too formal.
 Something peer-based rather than promotional.
 Something that might seed ideas and future collaborations, or just friendships.

-That something was Stirchley Salon.
+For a while that something was Stirchley Salon.

 I decided to start fairly formally with a solid structure.
 Two artists or makers would talk about an aspect of their practice for 20 minutes.
 It could be a method they use or a work completed.
 After this the group would discuss for 20 minutes what they’ve seen and how it might relate to their practice.
 With a break between artists the whole thing would be over in an hour and a half leaving plenty of time for informal chats afterwards.

 I was inspired by a few thing.
 The salon idea came from artistic salons of the past, where poets and intellectuals would present new ideas and works to their peers.
 I was keen to keep it cross-media, not limiting to one form of art or another, from my experience at If Wet where my thoughts about photography were greatly expanded by listening to sound artists.
-Finaly, my experience speaking a and running Pecha Kucha and similar short-talk events had shown me the benefit of helping people present their work in concise ways.
+Finaly, my experience speaking and running Pecha Kucha and similar short-talk events had shown me the benefit of helping people present their work in concise ways.

 Here are some photos from salons past.